Silver: Rights Aware

 Work through the Silver checklist and the Steps towards Silver webpage.

-Check the video platform being used for the visit (we usually use Microsoft Teams).
-Ensure the space used is big enough and accessible for the children and adults involved in the visit: can they all be seen on screen?
+Check the video platform being used for the visit.
+Ensure the space used is big enough and accessible for the children and adults involved: can they all be seen on screen?
+Adapt the group size if necessary.

 During the visit